MECH4428 Degradation of Materials

 - This unit addresses the damage and failure of materials and structures due to corrosion and wear, and relevant methods used to prevent such damage and failures.
 The unit covers topics including electrochemical fundamentals of corrosion; forms of corrosion; corrosion testing methods; corrosion control and prevention; corrosion-resistant materials; types of wear; wear mechanisms; wear-resistant materials; and control of wear through materials selection and design.
 The main contents include uniform, pitting, galvanic and crevice corrosion; intergranular corrosion and selective leaching; stress corrosion cracking and corrosion fatigue; high temperature oxidation and hydrogen embrittlement; corrosion testing methods and standards, corrosion control and prevention strategies and techniques; abrasive, adhesive, and erosion wear; and materials selection and design against corrosion and wear.

 - Students are able to (1) work effectively in teams in projects to solve engineering problems; (2) write concise technical reports; (3) develop and practise enquiry-based thinking relevant to the discipline; (4) demonstrate information literacy and critical thinking (e.g. locate and evaluate sources of information for projects and some of the relevant unit contents); (5) apply problem-solving and logical thinking skills; (6) learn and understand the fundamental science of corrosion and wear degradation of engineering materials; (7) identify and understand common forms of corrosion and wear occurring in industrial environments, and use fundamental knowledge to analyse and diagnose corrosion and wear problems; (8) understand testing techniques and testing data interpretation for corrosion and wear; (9) design and evaluate cathodic protection systems and develop corrosion protection strategies; (10) evaluate performance and conduct selection of materials for corrosion and wear resistant applications; and (11) formulate a solution to rectify/prevent the identified damage.

-- Typically this unit is assessed in the following ways: (1) team projects; (2) laboratory report; and (3) final examination.
+- Indicative assessments in this unit are as follows: (1) team projects; (2) laboratory report; and (3) final examination.
 Further information is available in the unit outline.

 Supplementary assessment is only available in this unit in the case of a student who has obtained a mark of 45 to 49 and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.